gloriajs/gloria/README.md

 Now gloria is globally installed in your computer, and you can run commands like `gloria --version` to retrieve the version.

+#Commands

+The following commands are available to use

+##Init

+`gloria init [name]`

+Will create a new project in a specified folder.

+Options can be passed in the command like `--name=myBlog` or given in the interactive prompt.

+##Help

+`gloria --help`

+Will provide a list of commands and options available.

 #Development and contributing

 Fork and clone the repo.
 Then run `yarn` to install the